Reno, Nevada: Arts and culture

 Reno has several museums.
 The Nevada Museum of Art is the only American Alliance of Museums (AAM) accredited art museum in Nevada and the largest collection of Land art.
 The National Automobile Museum contains 200 cars that were from the collection of William F. Harrah, including Elvis Presley's 1973 Cadillac Eldorado.

 Reno also hosts several music venues, such as the Pioneer Center for the Performing Arts, the Reno Philharmonic Orchestra, and the Reno Pops Orchestra.
 The Reno Youth Symphony Orchestra (YSO), affiliated with the Reno Philharmonic, gives talented youth the opportunity to play advanced music and perform nationwide.
 In 2016, they had the honor of performing at Carnegie Hall.
 A.V.A.
 Ballet Theatre is the resident ballet company of the Pioneer Center for the Performing Arts.
 All of their classical performances are with the Reno Philharmonic Orchestra.

 Every July, Reno celebrates Artown, a visual and performing arts festival that lasts the entire month of July throughout the city.
 Along with performances, Artown partners with other institutions throughout the Reno Tahoe area to hold workshops, camps, and classes for all ages.
 All events are free of charge or low cost.

+The Reno Rodeo began in 1919 as the "Nevada Round-Up" and took its current name in 1935.
+For decades during rodeo week, members of the Reno Junior Chamber of Commerce drove through downtown in a paddy wagon called the "Black Maria".
+They picked up people who were not wearing Western clothes and brought them before a mock court, whose penalties raised money for charity.
+The modern event runs for ten days and draws an estimated 140,000 spectators.
+In 2026, KTVN reported that the organization had around 900 active volunteers, who worked throughout the year and contributed tens of thousands of hours annually, while it employed about 15 people.

 In August, the festival Hot August Nights is a major car festival in Reno across the city.

-In September, Reno hosts several events including Northern Nevada Pride and The Great Reno Balloon Race.
+Each September, Reno hosts Northern Nevada Pride.

+The Great Reno Balloon Race, also held each September, is the world's largest free balloon race.

 Reno has a public library, a branch of the Washoe County Library System.
 The Downtown branch of the Washoe County Library was listed on the National Register of Historic Places in 2013.